 Ad Fontes is a quarterly journal.
 Each issue features a combination of longform essays, shorter articles, historical sketches, and book reviews.
 This website hosts the digital versions of current issues, as well as an extensive archive of past pieces, and a wide array of non-print web exclusive blogs and articles.

 Rhys Laverty (Editor-in-Chief) holds a B.A. in English from the University of Exeter, and a GDip from Union School of Theology.
-Alongside editing, he works as Marketing & Communications Coordinator at Davenant, as well as being enrolled in our MLitt in Classical Protestantism.
-He has written for Ad Fontes, Mere Orthodoxy, and the Theopolis Institute, and podcasts about film and TV on For Now We See.
+Alongside Ad Fontes, he works as Managing Editor at The Davenant Press as well as being enrolled in our MLitt in Classical Protestantism.
+He has written for Ad Fontes, The Critic, Plough, Mere Orthodoxy, and the Theopolis Institute, and writes a regular Substack at The New Albion.
 He lives in Chessington, UK with his wife Libby, daughter Noah, and son Seamus.

 Colin Redemer (Poetry Editor) is the Vice President of the Davenant Institute.
 He is a co-founder of the Davenant Hall graduate college, a fellow of the Henning Institute for Catholic Social Thought, and co-host of the weekly Ad Fontes Podcast.
 He holds an MFA from Saint Mary’s College of California and is an avid reader (and writer) of poetry.
 His current research focuses on the moral, political, and theological implications of friendship, as well as the overlap between poetry and philosophy.